 The happiest outcome is achieved - the goal.
 Satisfaction is guaranteed.
 Some say it is about the journey, some say it is about the destination, but the result is the result and it is time to taste the fruits of success.
 Now we can relax, right?
 And herein lies a great misconception.
 We tend to take a rest when our goal is achieved because this is it, this is what we wanted right?
 If we stop, success will be short-lived.
 Perhaps it is worth considering also staying in good shape after summer?
 What we can do to prolong this amazing feeling of being on top, is to find new heights and start moving in that direction and suddenly a healthy lifestyle becomes part of daily life.

-When a bank has successfully implemented UX design in their digital platform, technically the job is done.
+When a financial company has successfully implemented UX design in its digital platform or redesigned its mobile app, technically the job is done.
 We can pat ourselves on the back and wait for bonuses.
 But success is only temporary.
-The work on being a customer-centered bank is not finished yet.
+The work on being a customer-centered is not finished yet.
 Rebuilding digital channels is only one step of many more.
-Having a UXed digital platform means that the customer experience will be expected to be at the highest levels too.
-Call center experience, the customer experience at branches for example.
+Having a user-centered digital platform means that the customer experience will be expected to be at the highest levels too.
+Call center experience, the customer experience at all other channels and business processes.
 What can we do with digital channels?
-Implement continuous testing and improvement.
+Implement continuous improvement that include UX research, Jobs To Be Done approach, user flow diagram, UX testing, UX strategy.
 Look for an everlasting change of user habit, new generations requests etc. Continuously implement small changes with help from the in-house team or UX consultants.
-This is how the success of the bank and a good experience, in the customers' eyes, will last much longer.
+This is how the success of the modern finance institution and a good experience, in the customers' eyes, will last much longer.